1908 Eastern Suburbs season

 The 1908 season was the first in the history of the Eastern Suburbs District Rugby League Football Club (now known as the Sydney Roosters).
 Eastern Suburbs competed in the inaugural match of the inaugural season, of the newly formed New South Wales Rugby Football League, reaching the final which they lost to South Sydney.
 They have the distinction of being the only club to have competed in every season since that time.

 The early years

 The Eastern Suburbs District Rugby League Football club was founded at a meeting held at the Paddington Town Hall on 24 January 1908.
 The meeting was chaired by Harry 'Jersey' Flegg who was named Easts first Secretary and a delegate to the NSWRL.
 Flegg was also appointed as the club's first captain and made a team selector.
 Legendary cricketer of the time Victor Trumper was appointed to Easts first committee, while Lieutenant-Colonel Onslow was made Patron of the Eastern Suburbs club.

-At a subsequent meeting held on 7 February James White was appointed as the club's first President while R. Carty was named treasurer.
+At a subsequent meeting held on 7 February John White was appointed as the club's first President while R. Carty was named treasurer.
 Horrie Miller replaced Flegg as secretary and became the second of Easts two delegates to the NSWRL.